Skip to main content

 silentSkips boot-time scanning entirely.

 throwThrows a LogicException on the first finding.
-Useful for CI pipelines that should fail when a workflow class introduces a replay-unsafe call.
+Useful for CI pipelines.

 // config/workflows.php